+44 (0)1604 968 820 Speak to an expert

 There are a few terms and definitions that you need to understand to see how consignment inventory accounting and consignment stock works.
 This includes:

-• Inventory Ownership – Supplier owns consignment stock until it is sold.
+• Inventory Ownership – The supplier owns consignment stock until it is sold.

 • Consignment Agreement – Legal contract detailing the terms of the consignment including payment terms and responsibilities.